 Next I downloaded the free BookSmart software from Blurb and began to copy my poetry into the pages provided.
 I designed the covers, added images and the book was finished (or so I thought!).
 Finally I checked for spelling, grammar and alignments and corrected quite a few mistakes.
 Why do I always put the apostrophe in the wrong place?!
 For my font I used Palatino Linotype size 10, with my poem titles I bolded them at the same size.
 When my book was finished I just pressed ‘Publish’ and my book was uploaded, a process that took around eight minutes.
 More trivia, I ordered my book in Trade size which is 6 x 9 inches, 15 x 23 cm with a soft cover, printed in black and white with cream pages, this seems to be one of the most popular formats for poetry/fiction.

 Once the book had been uploaded it was ready to buy!
 I ordered a copy and it arrived around ten days later.
 Immediately I sat down (after whooping for joy!) and started editing it all over again, as when the book lands in your hands, trust me, you start noticing typing errors you’ve previously missed.
 I wasn’t happy with the front cover image and decided to re-shoot, which meant waiting until late spring when the lambs were young.
 That didn’t happen but luckily my partner had already taken the perfect image.
-By then (several months later) I had written more poems so I added two more chapters and, after more tweaking, I finally uploaded the new version of my book ordering another copy which has arrived today!!!
+By then (the following year) I had written more poems so I added two more chapters and, after more tweaking, I finally uploaded the new version of my book ordering another copy which has arrived today!!!

 The total outlay cost for one copy was around £20 which included printing, shipping from Germany and home delivery.
 Worth every penny and so much more!
 Not a huge price to pay for the realisation of a dream.
 When the last of my poems were added, much to my exhaustion, ecstasy and liberation, talk about labour pains, I breathed out a deep sigh of relief as the book in its final form was born.